SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-On an employee profile that is being processed for adversities, an admin can get the criminal report using the SJV ID in the adverse action object of this API.
+On an candidate profile that is being processed for adversities, an admin can get the criminal report using the SJV ID in the adverse action object of this API.
 This is a sample JSON response.

 **URL Parameters**